 - Website security verification.
 If you’re an eCommerce website storing confidential customer information, security is paramount.
 Ensure you are regularly installing security updates and reviewing GDPR compliance; so you don’t fall victim to a data breach.

-Learn more about website maintenance and security here.
+Learn more in our post about the importance of website maintenance and security.

 When building a small business website, functionality and optimisation are key to build brand awareness and continuous, profitable growth.
 All areas of your business should work together to promote your business and showcase your products to your intended audience.